dougbutner/effective-collective/Effective Collective Paper/Abstract.md

 144 - Primary
 = 432 per individual per day

 The first deposit goes to a **Sovereign Account**, and is redirected towards leaders who support projects related to the geopolitical areas the person lives.
 The second goes to an **Elective Account**, and is redirected directly towards any project they desire to support.
-The third goes to a **Primary Account** and is spendable in the ecosystem, and .
+The third goes to a **Primary Account** and is spendable in the ecosystem, and also tradable as a TELOS token.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzgwOTIxMjU4LDEzNDcwMzI3OCw3MzA5OT
+eyJoaXN0b3J5IjpbLTEwMzc5MTA3MDEsMzgwOTIxMjU4LDEzND
-gxMTZdfQ==
+cwMzI3OCw3MzA5OTgxMTZdfQ==
 -->